camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

+#Introduction
-This documentation explains how to embed an existing connector.
+This document explains how to embed an existing connector.
+It gives some tips for creating a connector.

 # Use an existing connector
 An existing connector does not reference any external framework.
 The Cherry Framework must not be referenced.

-Visit https://github.com/camunda-community-hub/camunda-8-connector-officetopdf to have an example
+Visit https://github.com/camunda-community-hub/camunda-8-connector-officetopdf to have an example.

 The two dependencies to include is
 `````